2girls1comp/CustomCamera/README.md

 # CustomCamera
-A script for GTA V that toggles a custom camera

-A simple script that creates a custom camera to be used for different purposes.
+A simple script for GTA V that creates a custom camera to be used for different purposes.

 ## Installation
 Copy the .cs into your scripts folder.
 Requires Script Hook V and Script Hook V DOT NET